Haunted A47 Acle Straight in Norfolk

 Like some other dangerous and lonely roads, the Acle Straight has its share of reported hauntings and strange and unexplained happenings which do not directly relate to recent events and driving incidents.
 The most well-known report of paranormal activity on the road is that of a car driver passing the turning for Halvergate whilst heading towards Acle who saw a middle-aged man suddenly walk out across the middle of the road from the right-hand side.
 This happened so quickly that the driver had no time to stop and, despite his efforts and with the figure turning towards and looking at him, his car drove straight 'through' him.
 There was no physical evidence of any vehicle and pedestrian accident afterwards.

 There have also been reports of a phantom horse and cart moving across the road directly in front of oncoming vehicles, and of car drivers suddenly feeling the need to perform an emergency stop at various places along the road for no obvious reason.
-A strange figure with no visible face has sometimes been seen standing at the side of the road.
+A strange figure wearing green with no visible face has sometimes been seen standing at the side of the road.